 Often the difference between film and video work that seems amateurish and work that seems polished and professional comes down to sound.
 The viewer won’t recognize well-recorded sound but they definitely will recognize poorly recorded audio.
 And nowhere is that more true than in omnipresent documentary narration.

 Note that all of the professional voiceover microphones we’ll be listing in this article have standard pro XLR ports, not USB ports so you’ll also need to get an XLR to USB adapter to capture your audio directly on a computer.

 Here are some of the best microphones for documentary film narration & voiceover:

-The Neumann TLM 103 is a legendary large diaphragm studio microphone that’s based off its bigger brother, the Neumann U87.
-Neumann is the company that produced some of the original microphones that have recorded countless voiceover, broadcast and songs since 1928.
+The Neumann TLM 103 is a legendary large-diaphragm studio microphone that’s based off its bigger brother, the Neumann U87.
+Neumann is the company that produced some of the original microphones that have recorded countless voiceover, broadcasts, and songs since 1928.
 Of course, the TLM 103 doesn’t come cheap: this voiceover mic is available for over a grand.
 It does however produce exceptional sound quality for narration (not to mention singing and other voice recording use cases).